Learn Python with Talk Python's 270 hours of courses

 52:49 What was oh a bird just flew into my room?

 52:52 That's gonna make that's gonna make the podcast interesting.
 Oh my goodness.
 Okay, that might be that might be a first here That is nuts.
 Oh, well, it's out of my room.
 Guess what?
 There's other people in that house.
 I'm just gonna close the door to my room And deal with it later.
 All right.
-Well, that's that's a first - I've had a bat fly into my house once, but never a bird, so both are crazy.
+Well, that's a first - I've had a bat fly into my house once, but never a bird, so both are crazy.

 53:21 How interesting, this is the first on the podcast out of eight years we've never had a bird, wild animal enter the studio of the guests.